midnqp/backend-dev/README.md

 An application programming interface or API is a way for two programs (in this case, frontend and backend) to communicate with each other.

 APIs communicate across the web through protocols.

+### HTTP
+Hypertext Transfer Protocol or HTTP is the de facto standard to communication over the web, especially between a frontend and backend.

+Other protocols exist to address specific needs, but are never seen between a frontend and backend.
+Such as:
+- FTP or File Transfer Protocol to transfer files between servers and clients.
+- WebDAV or Web Distributed Authoring and Versioning, an extension of HTTP, to collaboratively edit and manage files.
+- WebSocket, an extension of HTTP, to enable full-duplex communication between a server and a client.